iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias to compare to.
+        :param alias: A pointer to a null-terminated string representing the entry's alias to compare to.
         :param new_value: A pointer to a buffer that represents the entry's content to be updated to the server in case of match.
         :param new_value_length: The length of the buffer, in bytes.
         :param comparand: A pointer to a buffer that represents the entry's content to be compared to.